-Obesity in parents may be an indicator for developmental delays in children.
+Obesity in parents may be an indicator of developmental delays in children.

 Research Studies on Obesity and Developmental delays:

 - Obesity in either parent is tied to developmental delays.
-In a soon to be release article from Pediatrics of February of 2017, Yeung et al looked at the same data from New York and found that children of obese mother tend to have delays in fine motor skills.
-Not to leave fathers out, children fo obese father tended to have social delays.
+In a soon-to-be-released article from Pediatrics of February of 2017, Yeung et al looked at the same data from New York and found that children of obese mothers tend to have delays in fine motor skills.
+Not to leave fathers out, children of obese fathers tended to have social delays.

 - Obese toddlers have a higher risk of having developmental delays.
 Children of obese parents are at a higher risk of being obese themselves.
 There is a certain degree of genetics and learned behavior in developing obesity.
 Research from 2015 shows that obese toddlers are at a higher risk of developing motor and mental developmental delays.